-B. OVERSIGHT OF CONTRACTED/SUBCONTRACTED PROVIDERS/PROFESSIONALS BY THE ORGANIZATION
+B. OVERSIGHT OF CONTRACTED PROVIDERS/PROFESSIONALS BY THE ORGANIZATION

-- 1. The organization is responsible for the Contracted/Subcontracted Provider/Professional compliance with: - a.
+- 1. The organization is responsible for the Contracted Provider (s) such as Host Home Providers and/or Contracted Professionals for Nursing and Behavioral Services and DDP are in compliance with: - a.
 Contract/Agreement requirements, documented and maintained for review; - b.
-Standards of practice and specified requirements in the Provider manual for the Department of BHDD, including Community Standards for All Providers; - c.
-Licensure requirements (Provider shall hold the Community Living Arrangement License {or Personal Care Home Permit for providers approved prior to April 2011}by Healthcare Facility Regulations {HFR} for Community Residential Alternative services for all residential sites housing individuals with Developmental Disabilities as required by HFR). - d.
-Accreditation or Community Service Standards Quality Review requirements
+Standards of practice and specified requirements in the Provider manual for the Department of BHDD, including Community Standards for All Providers;

-- e.
+- c.
+Licensure requirements (Provider shall hold the Community Living Arrangement License {or Personal Care Home Permit for providers approved prior to April 2011} by Healthcare Facility Regulations {HFR} for Community Residential Alternative services for all residential sites housing individuals with Developmental Disabilities as required by HFR). - d.
+Accreditation or Community Service Standards Quality Review requirements - e.
 Quality improvement and risk reduction activities; and - f.
-Subcontracting of Community Residential Alternative Service is Limited (Restricted) to Host Home Providers. - 2.
-There is documented evidence of active oversight of the Contracted/Subcontracted Provider/Professional capacity and compliance to provide quality care to include monitoring of: - a.
+Contracting of Community Residential Alternative Service is Limited (Restricted) to Host Home Providers.
+Each Host Home require site specific enrollment. - 2.
+There is documented evidence of active oversight of the Contracted Provider/Professional capacity and compliance to provide quality care to include monitoring of: - a.
 Financial oversight and management of individual funds; - b.
 Staff competency and training; - c.
 Mechanisms that assure care is provided according to the plan of care for each individual served; and - d.
 The requirement for a Host Home Study when contracting with a Host Home provider, to provide updating and meeting home study requirements for new members to include general health examination, screening for communicable disease, criminal records check/clearance, character references and training compliance. - 3.
-All nursing services delivered by subcontracted provider(s) with a Private Home Care (PHC) license or Community Living Arrangements (CLA) license must at a minimum meet the requirements for subcontracting nursing services outlined in the DCH NOW/COMP Waiver Manual Chapter 3400 and Rules and Regulations for PHC Nursing Services Chapter 111-8-65.
+All nursing services delivered by contracted provider(s) with a Private Home Care (PHC) license or Community Living Arrangements (CLA) license must at a minimum meet the requirements for contracting nursing services outlined in the DCH NOW/COMP Waiver Manual Chapter 3400 and Rules and Regulations for PHC Nursing Services Chapter 111-8-65.
 Note: All nursing services provided under a CLA license require site-specific nursing enrollment. - 4.
 A report shall be made quarterly to the agency's Board of Directors regarding: - a.
 Services provided by Contracted/Subcontracted Provider/Professional; and - b.
 Quality of performance of the Contracted/Subcontracted Provider/Professional. - 5.
 A report shall be made to the DBHDD Field Office prior to the end of the first quarter and third quarter of the fiscal year that includes: - a.
-Name and contact information of all contracted providers; - b.
+Name and contact information of all contracted providers: - b.
 The specific services provided by each contracted provider; - c.
 The number and location of individual supported by each contracted provider; and - d.
 Annualized amount paid to each contracted provider.